yihanbao117/unisdr_training_endpoints/README.md

 * Clone the repository into your machine;
 * Install all the above dependencies with correct Python version;
 * Create "models" and "vector_models", "normalizar_models"  and "dim_reductor_models" folder in both ./unisdr/hazard and /unisdr/theme path and the models will automatically saved into these folder.
-* Run training_container.py to get the text classification output;
+* Run run.py in API folder to get the text classification output;

 ## Documentation